kbrulois/magic/README.md

 3). t = This defines the power to which the Markov matrix is to be raised.
 This is arguably the most important 		        parameter.
 A very high t can lead to over-smoothed results while a low t can lead to noisy results.
 Therefore, it is crucial to choose an appropriate t.
 While we propose a data-driven method to choose t in                   the paper, the choice of t can be context-dependent.
 It is crucial to spend time looking at the data and                     selecting t appropriately.
 Typically, we recommend t between 3 and 8.

-For example Python notebooks, please go inside the notebooks directory and find and example notebook that illustrates in detail the appropriate use of MAGIC.
+For example Python notebooks, please go inside the notebooks directory and open: Magic_single_cell_RNAseq.ipynb

+For example MATLAB usage, please go inside the matlab directory and open:

 #### Installation and dependencies for the Python version
 1. The Python3 version of MAGIC can be installed using: